Chart Color Schemes

 Fern Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 10 projects likely to impact the area.
-Notable projects include Fullerton Cove Shopping Centre, Rifle Range, Fern Bay, Stockton Beach Repair Project, and Fullerton Cove Shopping Centre.
-The following list details those expected to be most relevant.
+AreaSearch has identified ten projects that may impact this region.
+Notable projects include Fullerton Cove Shopping Centre, Rifle Range, Fern Bay, Stockton Beach Repair Project, and another Fullerton Cove Shopping Centre project.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.